 In some cases, everyone at a given organizational level or in a particular cadre is tapped for development.
 The company may be trying to amortize program costs over a large group, hedging against dropout and failure rates, or rewarding good performance.
 That’s fine for teaching basic concepts, but it doesn’t support the specificity and nuance necessary to shape future leaders.

-Alternatively, department heads may designate candidates, without clear criteria.
+Alternatively, department heads may designate their department’s candidate, without clear criteria.
 Too often they choose their top performer or a favorite subordinate who doesn’t make waves; but many top performers are really subject matter experts, not the strategists and people developers that senior leaders need to be.
-And while “favorites” may elevate their department’s status or their own, they’re more likely to preserve the status quo rather than looking for the best ways to advance the organization.
+And while “favorites” may elevate their department’s status or their own, they’re highly likely to preserve the status quo rather than looking for the best ways to advance the organization.

-Either way, you end up with bycatch: employees who take the program but aren’t necessarily the most desirable targets.
+Either way, you end up with bycatch: employees who now have more knowledge about leadership but aren’t likely to become senior leaders.
 Their functional talents may be wasted and their expectations raised too high; simultaneously, they slow the momentum and dilute the focus of the participants with true leadership potential.
 Dissatisfaction ensues for all.

 Get to Know Your Candidates